 We know a lot about over-production of this hormone from sport and exercise science and a condition in athletes called ‘over-training syndrome’.
 As Elizabeth experienced as well, feeling that my blood pressure, moods and hot flushes were becoming worse when I felt stressed, I was searching for better understanding of the physiology of this and the relation to menopause.
 I found what I was looking for in the wonderful Seattle Midlife Women’s Health Study, published in the 2009 journal Menopause.*

 The study confirmed what I was feeling myself – when we are awake in the night, we feel hot and bothered and have increased night sweats.
+We also don’t recover from the exercise training that we undertake.
+Elizabeth was training for the Stair-Climb Challenge and not sleeping.
+This was a cocktail for even more exhaustion, hot flushes and weight gain.
 According to the Seattle Midlife study, the cause of high overnight cortisol is not just for athletes.
 It is also due to higher than normal feelings of stress in women, higher testosterone and changing reproductive hormones in menopause.
 Finally, an answer to what I was feeling myself!
 I knew that I was feeling hotter than usual and of course, when cortisol remains high overnight, then this also impacts on our sleep hormone called melatonin so we lie awake for longer.
 Our normal fat-burning mechanisms can be interrupted too.

 This is why in the first module that women listen to in the MyMT ‘Transform Me’ and ‘Circuit-Breaker’ programmes, I teach them how to reduce cortisol levels before bedtime.
 Some of these strategies include: